bryanl/sheaf/README.md

 Manages bundles of Kubernetes components.

 `sheaf` is a tool that can create a `bundle` of Kubernetes components.
 It can generate an archive from the bundle that can be distributed for use in Kubernetes clusters.
-The initial idea was inspired by inspired by [CNAB](https://cnab.io/).
+The initial idea was inspired by [CNAB](https://cnab.io/).
 It answers the question: _how can I distribute Kubernetes manifests with their associated images_?